hmhamza/udacity-android-developer-nanodegree-p5-build-it-bigger/README.md

 Add a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.
 I followed the following tutorial:

 http://www.tutorialspoint.com/android/android_loading_spinner.htm

+---

+# Project Review

+🎉🎉🎉 Congratulations!!
+Your submission looks great! 👏👏👏.
+Work done in this project makes your effort apparent and I really appreciate it.

+I will encourage you to keep this work on in upcoming projects.
+You have done a good job.
+All the specifications were met correctly.

+Keeping a certain level of expectations from our student is crucial to your improvement, and we will not let you fall behind.

+My best wishes for your course and next project too
+Have a nice day 😊👍

+### Common Project Requirements

+##### :heavy_check_mark: App is written solely in the Java Programming Language

+##### :heavy_check_mark: App utilizes stable release versions of all libraries, Gradle, and Android Studio.

+### Required Components
+##### :heavy_check_mark: Project contains a Java library for supplying jokes.

+##### :heavy_check_mark: Project contains an Android library with an activity that displays jokes passed to it as intent extras.

+##### :heavy_check_mark: Project contains a Google Cloud Endpoints module that supplies jokes from the Java library.
+Project loads jokes from GCE module via an AsyncTask.

+##### :heavy_check_mark: Project contains connected tests to verify that the AsyncTask is indeed loading jokes.

+##### :heavy_check_mark: Project contains paid/free flavors.
+The paid flavor has no ads and no unnecessary dependencies.
+Ads are required in the free version.

+You have made the required changes perfectly! 👏👏

+### Required Behavior
+##### :heavy_check_mark: App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.
+Note that the GCE module need only be deployed locally.

+##### :heavy_check_mark: App conforms to common standards found in the [Android Nanodegree General Project Guidelines](http://udacity.github.io/android-nanodegree-guidelines/core.html).